anuprulez/amma/docs/index.md

 1.[Building of the differential expression analysis (normalization of the counts)](dge_analysis) 2.[Pre-visualization of the normalized count data before any differential analysis](pre-visualization)

-We then analyzed the data given different angels
+We then analyzed the data given different angles

 ## Effect of the type on the expressed genes